 Is there a way to enable Welcome Emails and subscriber notifications when using single opt-in?

 Unfortunately, the way the single opt-in setting works, it’s not possible to turn those MailChimp features on.
-However, there are a couple workarounds you can consider:
+However, there are a couple options you can consider:

-- Instead of a Welcome Email, you can set up an automation for your list.
-For instance, you could use one of MailChimp’s list activity automations.
+- Instead of a Welcome Email, you can set up an automation for your audience.
+For instance, you could use one of MailChimp’s audience activity automations.
 For additional guidance, check out MailChimp’s tutorial: Add an Automation.

 - While MailChimp’s regular subscriber notifications won’t send, you can set up Lead Notifications instead.
 To learn how, check out: Receive Email Notifications for New Opt-Ins.